Kunena/Kunena-Forum/trunk/1.6/README.txt

 Introduction
 ============

-The Kunena Team is excited to announce the release of Kunena 1.6, Release Candidate 3.
-This is the third and final RC release for Kunena 1.6 and is stable enough to be used on live production websites in limited usage (primarily for testing) as long as minor issues are tolerated during the time before it becomes a final release.
+The Kunena Team is excited to announce the release of Kunena 1.6.0 stable.
+This is the final release for Kunena 1.6 and is stable enough to be used on live production websites.
+We encourage all users of prior Kunena releases to upgrade to 1.6 (backup and testing are strongly recommended!).
-Since the second release candidate of Kunena 1.6, the Kunena team has been focused on fixing over 100 bugs and issues including CSS fixes, IE7 and IE8 compatibility, usability issues, API issues, html validation issues, new modules and plug-ins and updating languages translations.
+Since the third release candidate of Kunena 1.6, the Kunena team has been focused on fixing over 100 bugs and issues including CSS fixes, IE7 and IE8 compatibility, usability issues, API issues, html validation issues, new modules and plug-ins and updating languages translations.
 Kunena 1.6 marks a major milestone for the Kunena Project.
 A long list of open source contributors have committed over